AlbumentationsX vs Legacy Albumentations: Practical Benefits

 Performance

 All speedup numbers below come from the public comparison at AlbumentationsX vs Legacy Albumentations.
 The benchmark code and output artifacts are public at albumentations-team/benchmark.
-Teams can rerun the comparison on their own hardware.
+You can rerun the comparison on your own hardware.

 Multichannel

-The 9-channel benchmark is the strongest public performance signal.
-AlbumentationsX wins 62 / 67 head-to-head comparisons with a median speedup midpoint of 1.45x.
-Headline examples:
+On 9-channel data, AlbumentationsX runs faster than the legacy package on 62 / 67 transforms, with a median speedup of 1.45x.
+Headline numbers:

-If your workload is hyperspectral, medical, remote sensing, or anything with > 3 channels, AlbumentationsX is not just "the same API with updated licensing."
+If your workload is hyperspectral, medical, remote sensing, or anything with more than three channels, this is the strongest signal on the page.
 Full multichannel comparison table.

 RGB geometry and distortion

-The speedups are concentrated in transforms that dominate augmentation cost once you move past flips and crops.
-Headline examples:
+The speedups concentrate on the transforms that dominate augmentation cost once you move past flips and crops:

 Video

-AlbumentationsX is ahead in 59 / 89 head-to-head video transforms against the legacy package.
-Headline examples:
+On video transforms, AlbumentationsX is ahead on 59 / 89 head-to-head against the legacy package:

 Get Started